How to Make the Most of a Zoo Field Trip

 2. Practice Basic Skills

 Throughout the visit, practice basic math and reading skills.
-Ask how many monkeys are in the monkey cage or ask what signs say.
-Limit the questions to one per exhibit so that your child doesn’t catch on that you’re trying to turn this into a learning experience.
+Ask how many monkeys are in the monkey cage or ask what the signs say.
+Limit the questions to one per exhibit so your child doesn’t catch on that you’re trying to turn this into a learning experience.

 3. Teach Fun Facts